kwoodman1970/InceptionU-Project1/README.md

 ## Documentation

-The back end supports full CRUD functionality for users, requests for help and offers of help.

-See the [openapi.yaml](openapi.yaml) file for the complete API specification.  **TIP:**  open this file in an [Open API Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/kwoodman1970/InceptionU-Project1/main/openapi.yaml) for easier viewing.
+See the [openapi.yaml](openapi.yaml) file for the complete API specification.  **TIP:**  open this file in an [OpenAPI Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/kwoodman1970/InceptionU-Project1/main/openapi.yaml) for easier viewing.

 ## Technologies Used